NickvanDyke/opencode.nvim/README.md

 ## ✨ Features

-- Auto-connect to *any* `opencode` running inside Neovim's CWD, or manage an embedded instance.
+- Auto-connect to *any* `opencode` running inside Neovim's CWD, or conveniently manage an instance.
 - Input prompts with completions, highlights, and normal-mode support.
 - Select prompts from a library and define your own.
-- Inject relevant editor context (buffer, cursor, selection, diagnostics, ...).
+- Inject relevant editor context (buffer, cursor, selection, diagnostics, etc.).
 - Control `opencode` with commands.
 - Auto-reload buffers edited by `opencode` in real-time.
 - Respond to `opencode` permission requests.